 - The child will create and access a file and store information she wishes to save in the file.

 - The child will learn methods to access social interaction through electronic media (email).

 - The child will learn the functions of the computer, including turning the computer on, signing on to the Internet, and using the keyboard and other functions while exploring her passions (such as searching for information about insects as they relate to a lesson plan).

 This ensures accountability as well as consistent support.
 A method and schedule of evaluation for each goal objective should also be included.
 For example, the method for the last objective listed might read, “During computer learning opportunities, the child will be afforded opportunity to increase social interactions by learning to use e-mail and other communication avenues.”

 A goal for enhancing self-advocacy might address your Aspie's ability to identify and communicate her sensory sensitivities in the school environment.
 A goal or objective might read, “The child will be able to communicate in a socially acceptable manner the specific change she requires in her educational environment four out of five times.”
 The method should include supporting the youngster to identify environmental stimuli that are irritants and detract from learning.

-The INDIVIDUALIZED EDUCATION PROGRAM should also list “program modifications and specially designed instruction” that may include elements incorporated into goal areas, which team members should bear in mind.
+The IEP should also list “program modifications and specially designed instruction” that may include elements incorporated into goal areas, which team members should bear in mind.
 Such a useful list may include examples like: